-The Certification & Retraining app allows you to create a certification program quickly and easily.
+The Certifications & Retraining app allows you to create a certification program quickly and easily.
 Certifications validate skill levels for various topics.
 Delivery and expiration policies related to the certifications can be configured according to the specific needs of your organization.
 Users can earn a certification by completing designated courses and learning plans or external training activity, or certifications can be manually assigned to learners by the Superadmin.
 This article outlines how to create and manage certifications, and how to view certifications as a learner.

 Activating the App